Below I describe current and past strands of my research program.

 An ongoing debate in this area concerns the relation between evidentiality and epistemic modality.
-According to one line of research, all evidentials are garden variety epistemic modals.
-According to another, evidentials across languages fall into two semantic classes: (i) modal evidentials; and (ii) illocutionary evidentials, which deal with the structure of speech acts.
-The dissertation provides a long-overdue discussion of analytical options proposed for evidentials, and shows that the debate is lacking formally-explicit tools that would differentiate between the two classes.
+According to one line of research, evidentials are garden variety epistemic modals.
+According to another, evidentials interact with the structure of speech acts.
+By discussing analytical options proposed for evidentials, I show that the debate is lacking formally-explicit tools that would differentiate between the two classes.
 Current theories, even though motivated by superficially different data, make in fact very similar predictions.
 I reduce the cases of apparent semantic variation to factors independent from evidentiality, such as the syntax of clausal complementation, and show that these cases do not resolve the modal-illocutionary debate.
-I further propose novel empirical diagnostics that would identify modal-hood and speech-act-hood.

 Evidentiality often clusters in certain regions, and where it does, it has a dominant morphosyntactic form, e.g. most evidentials of Western Europe are modal auxiliaries.
 Another frequent make-up is (present) perfect morphology, referred to as "Perfect of evidentiality".
 It happens to encode some sort of evidentiality all over the globe: Dogon, Newari, Scandinavian languages, Spanish of La Paz, Northern Ostyak, Komi Zyryan.
 The highest concentration of the perfect-evidential overlap is found in the Balkan-Caucasus region, sometimes referred to as the Old World evidential belt, including but not limited to Balkan Sprachbund.
 Most famously described for Turkish as well as other Turkic languages, it in fact pervades the area and is a feature of the following languages: Balkan Romance: Aromanian, Daco Romanian, Megleno Romanian; Iranian: Farsi, Ishkashim, Tajik; Kartvelian: Georgian; Indo-Aryan: Romani; South Slavic: Bulgarian, Macedonian; Daghestanian: Agul, Archi, Bagvalal, Dargwa, Hunzib; Indo-European isolates: Eastern Armenian and Albanian.